Go Home back to Astrology

 Predictive Astrology for whatever the next level is called:

-• Planets in Transit by Rob Hand (Buy it Now at Amazon.com)
+• Planets in Transit by Rob Hand (this is a must have) (Buy it Now at Amazon.com)

 • Roadmap To Your Future by Bernie Ashman